Part IX

 We do not just receive the world; we cast our inner architecture onto it.
 Extrojection names the move where you project an inner myth outward as if it were the terrain itself, mistaking your map for the Firmament.

-Or: a parent feels internally chaotic and unsafe.
-Instead of naming that state and steadying themselves, they make the home feel like an emergency: expectations shift, corrections come fast, and everyone starts walking on eggshells.
-The home now mirrors their inner turmoil.
+For example, someone feels internally chaotic and unsafe.
+Instead of naming that state and steadying themselves, they turn the field around them into an emergency: plans keep changing, corrections come fast, and everyone nearby starts walking on eggshells.
+The outer world now mirrors their inner script.

 In the dynamic interplay of the Dragon’s Cave, every relationship remains an axis of reflection and inquiry.
 Each interaction invites us to refine self-awareness and tend boundaries with care.